From 10 days to 3 weeks! We are now testing a new 21-day weather forecast at Beta-Yr!

 The first 10 days of the 21-day forecast will correspond to the first 10 days of the normal weather forecast that is now seen on Yr.
 After the first 10 days and up to 21 days, data sets for weekly values from the ECMWF are used.
 From day 10 to day 14, the weather forecast is updated twice a day, and from day 15 to 21, it is updated once a day.
 There is a lot of probability calculation and ensemble forecasts behind these data, and up to 100 possible weather forecasts are collected in these long-term data.
 Various values are then calculated, such as the expected minimum and maximum temperature, but also the extremes such as the coldest and warmest possible, thus showing the uncertainty in the forecast.
 For temperature, these extremes make up the possible maximum temperature and the possible minimum temperature.
 For precipitation, expected and possible precipitation is shown in a table.
 There is also an information card showing which days of the week it is most likely to rain.
 At times when the weather forecast is updated with new forecasts, differences may appear for short periods in the new 21-day forecast and the usual forecast at Yr.

-Can this warning be trusted?
+Can this forecast be trusted?

 In general, one should have a higher expectation of accuracy for a short-term forecast than a long-term forecast, and the uncertainty becomes greater the further into the forecast period one arrives.
 These long-term forecasts will primarily tell something about the expected development and trend in the weather three weeks into the future.
 Therefore, both the level of detail and the time resolution in the weather forecast change depending on how far into the forecast period you get.
 On the next few days in the regular weather forecast, for example, you will be told at what time you can expect precipitation, while in week three, instead, it is stated how likely it is that precipitation will occur during a given day.
 Correspondingly, the time resolution also changes the further into the warning period you arrive.
 In the first few days you can see weather farecasts every hour, after a few days you will only get forecasts every six hours, and in the last half of the period you will only get forecasts for one day at a time.
 This way, the uncertainty in the forecast is taken into account.
 For industries that have to adapt operations to the weather conditions, such as for food producers or ship traffic in challenging areas, the trends in the weather development are important information.
 Other industries that can benefit from weather forecasts for several weeks ahead are, for example, the power and insurance industries.
 Even if the uncertainty becomes greater, verification results nevertheless show that it is possible to say something about the weather three weeks ahead at the level of detail we have chosen to display.